rayyungdev/resume_builder/README.md

+# New Update : Accept yaml file inputs
+  - See ./data/templates/sample.yaml or my./data/data.yaml to see how to set up

 # resume_builder
   Remember what it was like to go job hunting for the first time?
 You know how they told you to "tailor your resume to the position"?
   Well, this project was meant to do just that!
 I created this to "simplify" the process.
-Basically, this requires 4 csvs:
+Basically, this requires 3 csvs:
   - basic_info.csv:
     - database that contains your: name, edu_1, edu_2, address
    - experience.csv: